docker-archive/mq-liberty/sample.docker.mq/README.md

     $ git clone https://github.com/docker/mq-liberty.git
     ```

-3. MQ requires a resource adaptor that allows WebSphere Liberty to connect to IBM MQ to enable it to send messages to a second web application.
-The appropriate resource adaptor for MQ is available through the [IBM Fix Central](https://www-945.ibm.com/support/fixcentral/swg/selectFixes?parent=ibm~WebSphere&product=ibm/WebSphere/WebSphere+MQ&release=All&platform=Linux+64-bit,zSeries&function=all "IBM Fix Central") service.
+3. MQ provides a resource adapter that allows WebSphere Liberty to connect to IBM MQ to enable it to send messages to a second web application.
+The MQ resource adapter is available through[IBM Fix Central](https://www-945.ibm.com/support/fixcentral/swg/selectFixes?parent=ibm~WebSphere&product=ibm/WebSphere/WebSphere+MQ&release=All&platform=Linux+64-bit,zSeries&function=all "IBM Fix Central"), or from the MQ installation.
 To locate a version that is available for download, unblock any popups from IBM and search for the term "InstallRA" from the search box provided.
 The name of the file to be downloaded is in the format of `<V.R.M.F>-IBM-MQ-Java-InstallRA.jar`.
 4. Click through the selection and agreement forms.
 Download the most recent resource adapter.
-(This Solution Brief was tested with version v9.0.5.0)
+(This Solution Brief was tested with version 9.0.5.0)
 5. Put the resource adapter JAR file that you downloaded into both the `liberty-sender` and `liberty-receiver` application folders found in `./sample.docker.mq`
 6. Edit the `Dockerfile` in both `liberty-sender` and `liberty-receiver` and ensure that the COPY commands for the resource adapter is up-to-date with the current resource adapter’s version (e.g. change `9.0.5.0` in two places if necessary).